dpwinter/qsample/README.md

 ![](index_files/figure-commonmark/cell-11-output-1.png)

-We see that only the teleportation protocol has fault weight subsets, while the *meas* and *COR* circuits are noise-free (i.e. they only have the 0-subset).
 The leaf nodes *FAIL* and *None* represent logical failure and successful teleportation events, respectively. $\delta$ represents the missing subsets which have not been sampled and which result in the upper bound on the failure rate.

 Finally, let’s compare the results of [`DirectSampler`](https://dpwinter.github.io/qsample/sampler.direct.html#directsampler)